Geoffrey Jellicoe: Personal life

+Death and legacy

 He died in Devon, of heart failure, on the 17 July 1996.
 He was cremated at Golders Green Crematorium.

-National Life Stories conducted an oral history interview (C467/6) with Geoffrey Jellicoe in 1996 for its Architects Lives' collection held by the British Library.
+National Life Stories conducted an oral history interview (C467/6) with Geoffrey Jellicoe in 1996 for its Architects Lives' collection, held by the British Library.

+Recognition

+Jellicoe was appointed a Commander of the Order of the British Empire (CBE) in the 1961 New Year Honours, and knighted in the 1979 Birthday Honours for services to landscape architecture.

+He was elected as a Royal Academician (RA) on 29 May 1991, and awarded the Victoria Medal of Honour (VMH), the Royal Horticultural Society's highest award, in 1994.

 Design projects

 Note: All locations below are in England unless stated otherwise.